 by Steve Tattersall, last updated 30 September 2022

-With the 2020/2021 Premier League football season starting on the 6th of August 2022, we list some of the key sports Sky and BT Sport will be broadcasting this 2021/2022 season.
+With the start of the 2021/2022 Premier League football season starting on the 6th of August 2022, we list some of the key sports Sky and BT Sport will be broadcasting this 2021/2022 season.
 We find out how much it costs to watch BT Sport on Sky and Sky Sports on BT, plus uncover the cheapest ways to watch both BT Sport and Sky Sports.

 Despite being a relatively new sports broadcaster, the BT Sport portfolio of events is expanding rapidly and it is now the home of European football.

 BT Sport is available from £16 a month for new and existing BT Broadband customers.
 It has 8 channels (4 in HD) and broadcasts all 351 UEFA Champions League and UEFA Europa League matches live and exclusive.

 BT Sport also has 55 Premier League football matches, 30 Scottish Premier League matches, 24 FA Cup matches, the FA Community Shield, the FA Trophy, plus hundreds of live football fixtures from top leagues in France (Ligue 1) and Germany (Bundesliga).